ferg1e/comment-castles/README.md

 # Peaches 'n' Stink

-Peaches 'n' Stink is a whitelist-moderated link aggregation Internet forum.
+Peaches 'n' Stink is a link aggregation Internet forum.
 Users write posts and nested comments.
-Users must follow (i.e. add) other users in order to see their content.
+Users must follow other users in order to see their content.
 The official instance is at [peachesnstink.com](https://www.peachesnstink.com)!

 Other features: